BuiVanHuy001/CodeZone/README.md

-# 🌐 CodeZone - An Online Learning Platform
+# CodeZone - Online Programming Learning Platform

-A modern online learning platform built with **Laravel 12**, featuring traditional email authentication, Google/Facebook login via **Laravel Socialite**, and dynamic user interface powered by **Livewire** and **Alpine.js** in a SPA-style experience.
+CodeZone is a web-based learning platform developed to support students and instructors in teaching and learning programming more effectively.
+Built with Laravel 12 and Livewire 3, CodeZone offers modern features like interactive lessons, auto-graded coding assignments, and role-based course management.

 ---